 Remove graphic: Delete a graphic from the timeline.

-Located below the Preview Window, the Timeline Editor lets you make basic edits and provides an overview of graphics added to a video.
+The Timeline Editor also provides an overview of graphics added to the video.

-Tip: Hover your cursor over the Timeline Editor buttons to display shortcuts.
+Hover the cursor over the Timeline Editor buttons to display button and keyboard shortcut information.

-The main timeline editor feature are listed below:
+The main parts of the timeline editor are listed below: